Anushreya-Chauhan/cognify/README.md

 ## Impact

-Cognify transforms learning from simply being available to being accessible, adaptive, and inclusive.
+Neuro-Adapt transforms learning from simply being available to being accessible, adaptive, and inclusive.

-By combining AI, accessibility, and personalized learning techniques, Cognify empowers neurodiverse learners to learn effectively, confidently, and independently.
+By combining AI, accessibility, and personalized learning techniques, Neuro-Adapt empowers neurodiverse learners to learn effectively, confidently, and independently.